Group Size: 4 - 24 passengers

 Day 21 – Francistown

-Departing Victoria Falls this morning, you will cross into Botswana and travel south to Francistown in central Botswana.
-Reach your overnight stop on the outskirts of Francistown in the late afternoon.
+Departing Victoria Falls this morning, you cross into Botswana and travel south to Francistown in central Botswana.
+You reach your overnight stop on the outskirts of Francistown in the late afternoon.
 (BLD)

 Day 22 – Johannesburg